Page last updated: 28 October, 2020, 10:46am

-From Monday (15 June) visitors and patients coming to hospital for planned and outpatient care will need to wear face coverings when in hospitals to further reduce the risk of coronavirus.
+From Monday (15 June) visitors and patients coming to hospital for planned and outpatient care must wear face coverings when in hospitals to further reduce the risk of coronavirus.

 Face coverings should cover the mouth and nose while allowing the wearer to breathe comfortably and can be as simple as a scarf or bandanna that ties behind the head to give a snug fit.
 Further information can be found here government guidance